-Why data visualization is important?
+Why is data visualization important

 Good data visualization removes noise from data, highlights useful information, and tells a story.
 Edward R. Tufte, a pioneer in data visualization says, "Graphical excellence is that which gives to the viewer the greatest number of ideas in the shortest time, with the least ink in the smallest space."
 It is imperative for today's data visualizations to allow users to interact and explore with data dynamically, enabling them to drill down into specific insights or contexts.
 Also well-designed visualizations enhance information recall and enable interdisciplinary collaboration.

-Broad goals of data visualization
+What are the broad goals of data visualization in business

 In a business environment, the speed at which decisions are made is key.
 It shouldn't take too long to find answers for known questions and indicators.
 Yet, while dealing with unknown scenarios, there should be sufficient scope to explore the available data in less time-consuming ways.

-Exploration: Offering a multi-dimensional view of a data-set for users to explore, ask questions as they reflect, and uncover insights along the way (e.g., Performance of a business measured by different parameters over a given time period)
+Exploration: Offering a multi-dimensional view of a data-set for users to explore, ask questions as they reflect, and uncover insights along the way (e.g., performance of a business measured by different parameters over a given time period)

 Components of data visualization